-Many individuals laugh at the thought of smelly feet, but it isn’t very comical if you are self-conscious and have no idea how to stop it!
-“Cheesy feet” is a horrific problem to be dealing with, and nobody wants to go through it.
+Many individuals laugh at the thought of smelly feet, but it isn’t very comical if you are self-conscious and have no idea about foot odour causes!
+“Cheesy feet” is a horrific problem to be dealing with, and nobody wants to go through it however it is a more common medical condition than you think.
 However, there are a few simple things you can do to keep your feet fresh.

 There are more sweat glands per inch in our feet than anywhere else in the body, which explains why they may get a little odorous from time to time.
 Their function is to keep the skin moist and supple and regulate temperatures when the weather is hot or if you suffer from unnaturally high temperature or while exercising.